 • params (object, optional) — Configuration parameters:

-• include (array of strings, default: [“mean”]) — Embedding types to include in response; allowed values: “mean”, “residue”
+• include (array of strings, default: [“mean”]) — Embedding types to include in the response; allowed values: “mean”, “residue”

-• items (array of objects, min: 1, max: 8) — Input antibody sequences:
+• items (array of objects, min: 1, max: 8) — Input sequences:

 • heavy (string, optional, min length: 1, max length: 256) — Heavy chain amino acid sequence using extended amino acid codes